The quantum Ising chain for beginners: Uniform XY- Ising model.

 }

-Notice the coupling of $-k$ with $k$ in the (anomalous) pair-creation term, with the exceptions, for the $\prm=1$ (PBC) case, of $k=0$ and $k=\pi$, which do not have a separate $-k$ partner.
+Notice the coupling of $-k$ with $k$ in the (anomalous) pair-creation term, with the exceptions of $k=0$ and $k=\pi$ for the $\prm=1$ (PBC) case, which do not have a separate $-k$ partner.
 It is useful to manipulate the (normal) number-conserving terms \footnote{We use that